cakephp/upgrade/README.md

 other applications or cakephp plugins.
 Each of the subcommands accepts a path that points to the application you want to upgrade.

+Note: Don't point the tool directly to your ROOT, as this will most likely cause memory fails.
+Instead, always point it to the respective sub-directories, e.g. `src`, `tests` and `config`.

 ## Upgrading between CakePHP 4.x versions

 When upgrading between CakePHP 4.x versions the `rector` command can automate